|Nutrition Facts (per serving)|

 For a newer take on the Blood and Sand, use cherry liqueur for the cherry brandy and replace the orange with passion fruit.
 The sweet vermouth is swapped for a red-wine-based liqueur.
 It's very fun and a delight to drink.

 Mixing the Blood and Sand No. 2 could not be easier.
 You will simply pour 1 ounce each of blended scotch whisky, passion fruit puree, cherry liqueur, and red wine liqueur.
 Shake and strain into a chilled cocktail glass.

 Most whiskey drinkers prefer to mix blended scotches into their cocktails and this is often the best choice.
 Blended whiskeys tend to be a bit more affordable and the flavor more universal than many of the single malts.

-How Strong Are the Blood and Sand Cocktails?
+How Strong Is the Blood and Sand?

 Compared to other "up" cocktails like the Rob Roy, the Blood and Sand is mild.
 It has almost half the alcohol from the short pour of whiskey and the low- or no-alcohol mixers.
-No matter which Blood and Sand you choose to mix up, you're looking at a cocktail that's about 16% ABV (32 proof).
+No matter which Blood and Sand you choose to mix up, you're looking at a cocktail that's about 16 percent ABV (32 proof).